Model Checking Disjoint-Paths Logic on Topological-Minor-Free Graph Classes: Introduction

-Our dynamic programming approach deviates from the standard approach for \MSO~or \FO, which is based on the computation and combination of types building on the Feferman-Vaught decomposition theorem for these logics.
-A similar decomposition also holds for disjoint paths logic, however, when decomposing over larger separators, the number of disjoint paths that need to be queried increases.
-As a consequence, the decomposition theorem cannot be applied unboundedly often in the dynamic programming procedure.
+Our dynamic programming approach is a variation of the standard approach for~\MSO\ or~\FO, which is based on the computation and combination of types, building on the Feferman-Vaught decomposition theorem for these logics.
+A similar decomposition also holds for disjoint-paths logic, however, when decomposing over larger separators, the number of disjoint paths that need to be queried increases.
+As a consequence, the decomposition theorem cannot be applied unboundedly often in the dynamic programming procedure, as we would have to deal with larger and larger quantifier ranks.
 Instead, our approach uses the ideas of~\cite{LokshtanovR0Z18} and~\cite{grohe2011finding}, where large structures are replaced by small structures of the same type.
-However, since the satisfiability problem already of plain \FO~is undecidable, it is not possible to find representative structures of the same type whose size is bounded by any computable function.
-However, since we can solve the model checking problem on each bag locally, we can compute a small representative of the game graph of the model checking game (enriched with further vertices to ensure the same connectivity for a fixed number of disjoint paths of the substructure).
-With an appropriate rewriting of formulas, this structure can serve as a small representative structure that can be maintained over the dynamic programming procedure.
+However, since the satisfiability problem already of plain~\FO\ is undecidable, it is not possible to find representative structures of the same type whose size is bounded by any computable function, which would lead to a non-computable dependency on $\phi$ in the running time, and hence to a non-uniform algorithm.
+However, since we can solve the model checking problem on each bag locally, we can compute a small representative of the game graph of the model checking game (enriched with colors and further vertices to ensure the same connectivity for a fixed number of disjoint paths of the substructure).
+With an appropriate rewriting of formulas, this structure can serve as a small representative structure that can be maintained over the dynamic programming procedure and we obtain a uniform fpt algorithm.